Natural Areas and Trails Rangers

 Are you looking for a way to give back to the outdoors?
 Are you committed to land stewardship and public enjoyment of natural areas?
 Do you enjoy the outdoors and talking with others?
 Are you looking for meaningful volunteer service?
 Become a Volunteer Ranger Assistant!

 Volunteer Ranger Assistants participate in about 20 hours of training.
 Training topics include the values of natural areas and open lands, basic ecology, managing visitor use, outdoor safety, conflict management and responding to emergency situations.
 Read the full job description.
-Training is offered once a year, in the winter.
-Applications are open now!
-You'll need to create a free account in NatureTracker.
+Training is offered once a year, the next one will be winter, 2016.

 Applicants who are at least 18 yrs old with strong interpersonal skills and a commitment to promoting the responsible enjoyment of City natural areas and County open spaces are encouraged to apply.
 Once accepted, volunteers will be required to undergo a background check and must complete a volunteer agreement requiring a minimum of 20 hours of volunteer service per year.
 Volunteers can host at a trailhead, special event or monitor trails by wheelchair, hiking, biking, rollerblading or horseback.
 Volunteer opportunities are year-round.

 Questions?
 Please contact Ranger Rhonda Peckham, , 970-631-2933.

 Click here to learn about other volunteer opportunities>>>